 Start the fire and fill the water pan.
 When the smoker reaches 275°F, you can put the ribs on.
 Do not allow the ribs to be exposed to high heat or they will develop a crust too quickly.
 This is very easy to do, so try to add smaller pieces of fire wood, one at a time.

-Short ribs take anywhere from 7 to 9 hours so queue Game of Thrones and grab a cold beer while you’re waiting.
 No need to wrap beef ribs at all but do keep a close eye on the water pan.
 If you have a water bottle, go ahead and spritz the ribs during the final 2 to 3 hours of cooking.
 Evidence of a good job will be a red ring of smoke that penetrates deep into the meat.

-I start cooking, meat side up and then flip half way through.
+You should begin meat-side-up and then flip half way through.
 Check for doneness by poking the meat; they are done when they feel like melted butter.

 Barbecue Beef Short Ribs